 Jökulsárlón is often considered to be Iceland’s most beautiful location, and you will have no doubts as to why it is held in such high esteem when you begin your shoot.

 Here, vast icebergs break from a glacial tongue, then sail across an enormous lagoon towards the ocean.
 Their colouration is vivid, scale mesmerising, and the fact you can practice your wildlife photography on the seals who live in the area only adds to the magical experience.

 You will retire for the night in the south-east of Iceland.

 You will not only be shooting Jökulsárlón, however.
 You will also head to the adjacent Diamond Beach, where the icebergs are washed upon the shore and glitter in the surf and sun; this is one of the best places in the country for photographers to practice with exposure and light effects.

-Your photoguides will also take you to a much lesser-known glacier lagoon, Fjallsárlón.
-Here, you will be able to take more time with your shots, as there will be far fewer crowds.
-Though not as vast as Jökulsárlón, Fjallsárlón is still a spectacular site, and you will, in fact, get a better few of the glacial tongue leading into the lake.
+Your photo guides will also take you to a much lesser-known glacier lagoon, Fjallsárlón.
+Here, you will be able to make more time with your shots, as there will be far fewer crowds.
+Though not as vast as Jökulsárlón, Fjallsárlón is still a spectacular site, and you will get a better few of the glacial tongue leading into the lake.

 You will spend another night in the Jökulsárlón area.

 The main one of these is Vestrahorn, on the Stokknes Peninsula.
 The mountain is one of Iceland’s few gabbro mountains, and stark and dramatic as a result; it stands alone, surrounded by black sands and the seething waters of the North Atlantic, with barren, ashy slopes and jagged peaks.
 It is a fascinating subject, and you will be able to capture it from a variety of different angles.